jwd83/xfer/plan.md

 https://github.com/jeremyckahn/secure-file-transfer

-to handle the p2p file transfer.
+to handle the p2p file transfer to the best of it's ability even if it is unreliable.

 in both modes the page will provide simple instructions and a clean user interface to guide the visitor through the process.